yunuskorkmaz/docs.tr-tr/docs/architecture/microservices/microservice-ddd-cqrs-patterns/microservice-application-layer-implementation-web-api.md

                     commandId,
                     command);

-                // Send the embeded business command to mediator so it runs its related CommandHandler var result = await _mediator.Send(command, cancellationToken);
+                // Send the embedded business command to mediator so it runs its related CommandHandler var result = await _mediator.Send(command, cancellationToken);

                 _logger.LogInformation(